gordonglas/gamecode4/README.txt

                       |-- Game (contains the files needed to run TeapotWars)
                       |-- Source (the entire source tree, including GCC4\3rdParty directory from the ZIP file)
   3. Open Source\TeapotWars\Msvc\TeapotWars_2017.sln and rebuild everything.
-  4. In the Solution Explorer in VS2017, right click on TeapotWars_2017 and....
+  4. In the Solution Explorer in VS2017 (or VS2019), right click on TeapotWars_2017 and....
       a. ...set it as your startup project.
 Then, right click on it again and...
 	  b. open the Properties dialog, and...
 	  c. set the Configuration to All Configurations and Platform to All Platforms, and...